 Preventing Sun Spots on Skin

-Prevention is key when it comes to avoiding sun spots on skin.
-Here are some tips to protect your skin from sun damage.
+Prevention is key especially when it comes to dealing with skin problems such as avoiding sun spots on skin.
+Some of the tips are listed down below to shield your skin from damage.

 • Use Sunscreen